-6 Money Topics to Discuss:
+6 Money Topics to Discuss with Your Partner

-Life has a way of surprising us and not always in a good way.
+Life has a way of surprising us, and not always in a good way.
 You may get a flat tire, find that your dog had a nice time chewing up your glasses, or worse.
 What happens if one of you is laid off?
 Prepare yourselves by establishing an emergency fund.
 Aim to have at least 6 – 12 months’ worth of expenses so you’re prepared for whatever comes your way.

 Areas like budgets, saving, and debt are closely related as they should be largely influenced by your goals.
-Talk to your partner about what you would like to accomplish and where you would like to be in 5 years or 20 years.
+Talk to your partner about what you would like to accomplish and where you would like to be in five years or 20 years.
 Are there goals you can work on together?
 Would you like to buy a home, travel, or prepare for a baby?
 You decide.